withastro/astro/packages/astro/src/core/errors/README.md

 Name (key of the object definition):

-- As with the error code, this property is a static reference to the error.
+- This property is a static reference to the error.
 The shape should be similar to JavaScript's native errors (TypeError, ReferenceError): pascal-cased, no spaces, no special characters etc. (ex: `ClientAddressNotAvailable`)
 - This is the only part of the error message that should not be written as a full, proper sentence complete with Capitalization and end punctuation.

 Title: